PopovEvgeniy/grpdecompiler/readme.txt

 3: Can't allocate memory.
 4: The invalid format.

-License
+License.

 This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-Compatibility

-GRP DECOMPILER works with all BUILD engine games.

-Source code
+The source code.

 The code was compiled under Open Watcom.
 But you can compile it with any modern C compiler.
 The source code can be compiled for a wide range of operating systems, but you need to create a makefile or a build script by yourself.
 I provide only two things: the binary file for Windows and the makefile for Linux.

-Install and uninstall under Linux
+Install and uninstall under Linux.

 Follow these steps: